AptiDz/python-programming-APTI-DZHAMURZAEV/Labs/Lab3/README.md

 ## How the program works
 Input: It reads the default unlabelled_data.csv file, you have ability to change the variable file value to import your own file. but the file needs to contain two columns which represents x, y coordinates.
 Uses functions to find and apply for classifications of each point as Class 0 and Class 1 which represents points above or below the line.
 This applies on first degree linear equations (y = kx + m).

 Output: Saves the classifications as classified points into labelled_data.csv.
-Make sure to change the name of the write file if you dont want to overwrite it after each run of the program.
+Make sure to change the value (path) of the write file variable if you dont want to overwrite it, after each run of the program.
 The program also displays a plot with blue dots representing class 0 aka above line and class 1 aka below line which are splitet by the green line which represents line of best fit.

 ## Languages
 Python 3